This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rare Cohabitation in The Wild

-- Rare defensive grouping against predators
+- Rare defensive groupings against common threats.

 Can Two Ball Pythons Live Together